eXascaleInfolab/PyExPool/README.md

 		ondone  - a callback, which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 			ATTENTION: must be lightweight
+		onfinish  - a callback, which is executed on either completion or termination of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
+Default: None
+			ATTENTION: must be lightweight
 		params  - additional parameters to be used in callbacks stdout  - None or file name or PIPE for the buffered output to be APPENDED.
 			The path is interpreted in the CONTEXT of the CALLER stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
 			ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited.
 			The path is interpreted in the CONTEXT of the CALLER
+		poutlog: str  - file name to log piped stdout if required.
+Actual only if stdout is PIPE.
+		perrlog: str  - file name to log piped stderr if required.
+Actual only if stderr is PIPE.

 		Scheduling parameters:
 		omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled